I am continuously looking out for what will benefit my goals for the future.May 01, 2021

 CREATIVITY CATALYST: Inspiration can come at random moments, so value your ideas and write them down.
 Your subconscious mind will come up with some interesting ideas when you least expect them.
 Let your ideas purposefully wander the path you’re aiming for.
 Armed with these ideas, the blank page will be less intimidating and your screenplay more interesting.

-Is your screenplay finished and ready for feedback?
+Is your screenplay ready for feedback?